 What if I need to withdraw from classes, drop a class, or get an incomplete grade?

 What if I miss the drop deadline?

-Are students allowed to study abroad in Fall 2020 or Spring 2021?
+Are students allowed to study abroad?

 I have recently traveled to a different state or country.
 Are there any requirements